-High Precision IRAC Photometry Using PCRS Peak-up
+High Precision IRAC Photometry Using PCRS Peak-Up

-for post-cryogenic IRAC observations.
+post-cryogenic IRAC observations.
 This option, used frequently

 in the cryogenic mission with IRS, provides enhanced accuracy in

 positioning a target on a science instrument FOV, and can improve

 greatly the photometric precision in staring mode observations.

 intrapixel sensitivity variations